Faith is not competing with God's choice. Faith is how His choice becomes yours.

 Faith Is Itself a Gift

 This is where it gets even clearer.
-Look at Philippians 1:29: "It has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake."
+Look at Philippians 1:29: "For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."

 The word there is *granted*.
 Belief is a gift.
 Not earned.
 Not achieved.
 Granted.
 In Acts 18:27, Paul writes of those who "through grace had believed" — they believed *through grace*, meaning grace was the mechanism, the power source.
 And in Ephesians 2:8-9: "By grace you have been saved through faith.
-And this is not your own doing; it is the gift of God."
+And this is not from yourselves; it is the gift of God."

 Even your hand that receives the gift — even that was opened by God.
 The Greek word Paul uses is ἐχαρίσθη (echaristhē), which means not just "enabled" but "graced" or "donated."
 Your faith isn't something you summoned from within yourself.
 It was *given* to you.
 The hand didn't create the gift; it simply received it.
 And God even made the hand capable of receiving.

-Do you see the relief in that?
-Your faith isn't a precarious thing that depends on how good you are at believing.
-It's a gift from the One who cannot fail, who cannot be robbed, who cannot be surprised by your weakness.
+Your faith is not a precarious thing that depends on how good you are at believing.
+It is a gift from the One who cannot fail.

 A Pastoral Whisper